lelanthran/kubeka/SPECIFICATION.md

 > **GOAL**
 >
 > Specify CD workflows in a format simpler than current formats, using
-> linting to prevent runtime errors.
+> linting to limit runtime errors.
 >

 ## MECHANISM